Houlihan Smith & Company: Past operations

-Between 2006 and 2008 Houlihan had valued billions of dollars worth of Level 3 securities, working closely with large public companies, hedge funds and private equity firms to comply with the financial reporting requirements.
+Between 2006 and 2008 Houlihan had valued billions of dollars' worth of Level 3 securities, working closely with large public companies, hedge funds and private equity firms to comply with the financial reporting requirements.
 Houlihan was engaged in providing independent valuations of Auction-Rate Securities (ARS) for Fortune 1000 companies.
 (ARS are long-term securities that hold auctions every seven to 35 days, giving the security a risk profile similar to a shorter-term security with frequent liquidity events.)
 Compounded by the credit crisis and lack of liquidity in the credit markets, these auctions began failing in 3rd quarter 2007.
 Houlihan worked closely with its clients and the Big 4 audit firms to independently value these ARS and, in certain instances, locate a secondary market for clients to unwind their portfolio of these securities.

 Houlihan also represented several hedge funds and private equity firms, providing portfolio and individual security valuation, M&A advisory, risk analysis, and traditional investment banking services.
 Houlihan provided advisory services regarding the alternative investment marketplace and underlying complex structured financial products as well as the confidential nature and protocol of its private investment vehicle clients.

 Houlihan consolidated its investment banking activities under the Houlihan Smith Capital Markets umbrella.
 Operating as a division of Houlihan, the group worked in the middle market and specialized in transaction sizes of $10 million to $250 million.
 Houlihan was involved in more than 500 mergers and acquisitions, capital restructurings, ESOP advisory engagements, private placements and financial restructurings.

 Houlihan's failed lawsuit and subsequent closure

 In April 2010, attorneys representing Houlihan filed in Illinois state court an unopposed request for a temporary restraining order against the operator of the websites 800notes.com and Whocallsme.com.
 The sites contained user comments that were critical of Houlihan tactics.
 The temporary restraining order required all statements of a factual nature be removed from the sites and that the operator prevent users from posting comments on parts of the site connected to Houlihan's phone number.
 Houlihan's attorneys' uninformed claim of trademark infringement and right of publicity were cited as the reasons for the order.

-In May 2010, after Public Citizen (who was representing the operator of those websites pro-bono) managed to move the case to federal court, the federal judge allowed the restraining order to expire, refusing to grant a preliminary injunction.
+In May 2010, after Public Citizen (which was representing the operator of those websites pro-bono) removed the case to federal court, the federal judge allowed the restraining order to expire, refusing to grant a preliminary injunction.
 In August 2010, Houlihan moved to dismiss the complaint.
 The company subsequently went out of business sometime during the attorney fee phase of the case, but the defendants filed for a motion for attorney fees amounting to $137,632.34 in February 2011.
 The case was ultimately settled for $35,000.